 The Dietetics Graduate Program Master of Public Health (Dietetics GP MPH) is housed in the School of Exercise and Nutrition Sciences in the College of Health and Human Sciences at The University of Akron (UA).
-UA is a member of the Constituent Institutions of the Eastern Ohio Master's in Public Health (CEOMPH) as are Youngstown State University, Cleveland State University, and Northeast Ohio Medical University (NEOMED).
-All five CEOMPH members contribute faculty and resources to the program, including library and technology facilities.
+UA is a member of the Consortium of Eastern Ohio Master of Public Health (CEOMPH) as are Youngstown State University, Cleveland State University, and Northeast Ohio Medical University (NEOMED).
+All four CEOMPH members contribute faculty and resources to the program, including library and technology facilities.